w3c/wai-perspective-videos/_perspective-videos/captions.fr.md

 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

 title: "Les sous-titres de vidéo"
-nav_title: "Sous-titres vidéos"
+nav_title: "Sous-titres de vidéo"
 lang: fr
-last_updated: 2020-12-30    # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2023-10-12    # Put the date of this translation YYYY-MM-DD (with month in the middle)
 order: 6

 translators:
 - name: "Sofia Ahmed"
+- name: "Rémi Bétin"
 contributors:
 - name: "Sandra Velarde Gonzalez (ETNIC)"